Women's Soccer Tips: Player Development for Girls’ and Women’s Soccer

 Much of our success can be directly linked to our youth soccer programs, USYS, AYSO and others and how they have instilled within young players a love for our game as well as provided training and a structure for girls and women to play, fail, succeed and learn and continually evolve.
 But, we need to do more…not necessarily train more or play more but, specifically, become more of a soccer culture, to add sophistication of play to the strengths already demonstrated by our female players.
 How do we do that?

-First, our players need to see top-level soccer.
+First, our soccer players need to see top-level soccer.
 I define top-level soccer as, for the competitive level player, watching our Women’s National Team or a League match in the WUSA.
 For recreational level players, you can add in the college game to the other elite choices.
 Coaches, parents and players need to understand to assist with player development on a personal or team level, seeing the highest level possible will provide a strong and meaningful supplement to a youth player’s soccer training and game routine.

 When a young player watches a WUSA game or WNT game live, she sees and experiences, the real speed of the game…the real version of pace, quickness, tenacity.
 It is not uncommon for a team that attends a game and really watches …is a better team the very next day in practice.
 Why?
 Players see the crispness of the tackles and the sharpness of the passes.
 How top players receive a ball out of air, how clean their first touch is and how they relieve pressure individually with their own flair and collectively by passing out of pressure.
 Countless player and team qualities can be observed and learned and applied to their own soccer games…all by just coming to a WUSA game.